Northeast Atlanta

 • Sustainer Liaison: Amanda Griffin

-• Vice President Chapter Engagement and Inclusion: Mandy Personette
+• Vice President Chapter Engagement and Inclusion: Larissa Conley

 LEADERSHIP SERVICE OBLIGATIONS:

 Every Patroness and Ticktocker will serve in a chapter position each year.
 There are many positions to choose from and our chapter works hard to pair each member with a role that suits their strengths or is requested by the member.
-A Patroness shall serve as a Board member or a Committee Chair (at least) 1 time while an Active member.
-A Ticktocker shall serve in a leadership and/or Board position (at least) 1 time during grades 7 – 12 of her membership.
+A Patroness shall serve as a Board member or Grade Level Advisor at least once as an Active member.
+A Ticktocker shall serve in a leadership position at least once, as well, during grades 7 – 12 of her membership.

 The Board of Directors is made up of Patronesses.
 The roles for Ticktockers are similar to the BOD but also include roles such as: